random-iceberg/web-frontend/README.md

 # Frontend Service for Titanic Survivor Prediction Application

-The frontend is a React and TypeScript Single Page Application (SPA) that powers the user interface for the Titanic Survivor Prediction Application.
-Designed to be responsive, robust, and intuitive, this service delivers a seamless user experience across all devices.
-All necessary configurations are pre-integrated, negating the need for manual environment setups.
+This React and TypeScript Single Page Application (SPA) provides the user interface for the Titanic Survivor Prediction Application.
+It is designed to be responsive, robust, and production-ready with zero manual configuration required.

 ## Table of Contents